John W. Stiles: American Civil War

-Post-War Life
+Post-war life

-Stiles returned to New York City with his health in shambles and could no longer continue being a ship chandler but with his new interest in mechanics made him become a inventor and managed to win the gold medal at the American Institute of the City of New York in 1884.
+Stiles returned to New York City with his health in shambles and could no longer continue being a ship chandler but with his new interest in mechanics made him become an inventor and managed to win the gold medal at the American Institute of the City of New York in 1884.
 One of his daughters stated:

-Stiles died on September 15, 1885 and was buried at Green-Wood Cemetery.
+Stiles died on September 15, 1885, and was buried at Green-Wood Cemetery.